Wickedlolz/bazaar/README.md

 ## Effortless Shopping:

 Say goodbye to crowded malls and long queues.
-With [Your App Name], shopping becomes an effortless and enjoyable experience.
+With Bazaar, shopping becomes an effortless and enjoyable experience.
 Browse through products using intuitive filters and categories, making it easy to find exactly what you're looking for.
 High-quality images and detailed descriptions provide an accurate representation of each item, so you can make informed decisions from the comfort of your home.

 ## Secure and Convenient Payments: